 For many years she maintained a side interest, mostly voluntary, in community education.
 For example, she was once a high school mathematics teacher at South Dubbo and Barrenjoey High Schools; as a volunteer she worked on the National Trust Landscape Conservation Committee in Sydney, helped to establish the Cameragal Montessori School at North Sydney and ran the Scecgs Redlands Adult Education Centre at Cremorne; she was a long term volunteer with the Australian Institute of Export and then Executive Director of the College of International Business in Melbourne.
 In the mid 1990s she worked as a consultant to the Chancellor of Swinburne University of Technology and was a member of Swinburne's Board of TAFE.
 This community education focus resulted in several publications, including a story on Ockham's Razor (ABC) in 1991 and the book 'Brainboxes' in 1994.

 The skills she gained as a non-fiction writer explaining complicated international finance topics to the general reader have been brought to the task of writing about aspects of history.
 Eight books have been published since 2007, with more biographical works in preparation.
 She hopes her books and articles make for easy and interesting reading.
 They reflect her continuing interest in various aspects of community education.

 Perhaps Louise could be described as a workaholic.
 But there has been time to 'get a life' as well.
-She grew up in the Warringah Shire of Sydney; she has lived in the country town of Dubbo, NSW and on a farm at Yea, VIC; she lived in Papua New Guinea for five years; she has lived in London on and off since 1971; in Melbourne since 1987;and has spent months on end in Hong Kong.
+She grew up in the Warringah Shire of Sydney; she has lived in the country town of Dubbo, NSW and on a farm at Yea, VIC; she lived in Papua New Guinea for five years; she has lived in London on and off since 1971; in Melbourne since 1987; and has spent many continuous months in Hong Kong.
 When she first married at the age of twenty, she expected to have one husband and three children.
 Instead it turned out to be the other way around.
-Her daughter has two sets of twins born fourteen months apart, a fraternal boy and girl aged eleven and identical boys aged ten, so life has been busy and fascinating.
+Her daughter has two sets of twins born fourteen months apart, a fraternal boy and girl aged fourteen and identical boys aged thirteen, so life has been busy and fascinating.